Hauer-Heinrich/hh_theme_default/Documentation/extension_and_server_setup_guide.md

 ## Site & System Configuration

 While you are welcome to write your onw site and system configurations, they are already provided.
-The include those, copy the file *additional.php* from the themes Example folder into your *config/system* folder, as well as the *dummy_site_config.yaml* from the same folder into the *config/sites/site_default* folder.
+To include these, copy the file *additional.php* from the themes Example folder into your *config/system* folder, as well as the *dummy_site_config.yaml* from the same folder into the *config/sites/site_default* folder.

 ## First Install